EIC95/EIC95.github.io/readme.md

 Credits: Please note that I used videos from Google's YouTube channel and other channels.

-I also didn't do the mobile version, so the website is not responsive.
+I also didn't make the mobile version, so the website is not responsive.

 You can find the website here: [eic95.github.io](https://eic95.github.io/)